alexandertomsovic/progressbar/README.md

-# Progress bar loading animation
+# Progress Bar Loading Animation

 ### The progress bar immitates a loading animation inside the terminal for the beginning of your project to start off seamlessly!